The Holocaust in German-occupied Serbia: Role of the Wehrmacht

 Although the Wehrmacht, after the war, stated that it took no part in the genocidal programmes, General Böhme and his men planned and executed the slaughter of over 20,000 Jews and Gypsies without any signal from Berlin.
 As Tomasevich notes:

 A German soldier wrote after the war, 'the shooting of Jews bore no relation to the Partisan attacks': the retaliations merely provided 'an alibi for the extermination of the Jews'.
 Chief of the Military Administration in Serbia, Harald Turner, justified the killing of Jews along Serb hostages, by practicality ('they [the Jews] are the ones we have in the camp' and 'the Jewish question solves itself most quickly in this way'), adding that '[the Jews] are also Serbian citizens and they have to disappear'.
-By the time of the Wannsee Conference, the German military had already killed nearly all the Jewish men in Serbia and the Banat, and had herded the Jewish women and children into the Sajmiste concentration camp, in preparation for their extermination in the Spring of 1942.
+By the time of the Wannsee Conference, the German military had already killed nearly all the Jewish men in Serbia and the Banat, and had herded the Jewish women and children into the Sajmiste concentration camp, in preparation for their extermination in the spring of 1942.

 The SS-commander Harald Turner, Chief of the German military administration in Serbia summed up how the Nazis carried out the genocide of Serbian Jews:

 While the Germans were exclusively responsible for attempted extermination the Jews of Serbia proper, they were assisted by local collaborators in the Nedić government and others, who helped round up the Jews, Romani and Serbs who opposed the German occupation.
 Dimitrije Ljotić founded a Serbian pro-Nazi and pan-Serbian fascist party Zbor.
 It was very active organization that published a large quantity of extreme anti-Semitic literature.
 The military wing of Zbor, the so-called Serbian Voluntary Guard actively supported the Gestapo in the elimination of Jews.

-Emanuel Schäfer, commander of the Security Police and Gestapo in Serbia, convicted in Germany in 1953 for the death van killings of 6.000 Serbian Jews at Sajmiste, famously cabled Berlin after last Jews were killed in May 1942:
+SS-Oberführer Emanuel Schäfer, Befehlshaber der Sicherheitspolizei und des SD in Serbia, who was convicted in Germany in 1953 for aiding and abetting murder, famously cabled Berlin after the last Jews were killed in May 1942:

 Similarly Harald Turner of the SS, later executed in Belgrade for his war crimes, stated in 1942 that:

 By the time Serbia and eastern parts of Yugoslavia were liberated in 1944, most of the Serbian Jewry had been murdered.
 Of the 82,500 Jews of Yugoslavia alive in 1941, only 14,000 (17%) survived the Holocaust.
 Of the Serbian Jewish population of 16,000, the Nazis murdered approximately 14,500.

 Historian Christopher Browning who attended the conference on the subject of Holocaust and Serbian involvement stated: